MINIMUM ACCEPTANCE STANDARDS

 International applicants must submit an International Student Profile Form for Graduates, and a current and original bank statement verifying financial resources are available or guaranteed for the first calendar year at Southern.
 F1 students transferring from a college or university in the United States must also submit copies of all I-20 forms issued, copies of their visa, passport and I-94 card and a completed Transfer Form (the Transfer Form can be obtained at the International Student Office at SCSU.)

 For applicants whose native language is not English, one of the following is required: a score of at least 550 written/213 computer/79 or above on Internet based exam on the Test of English as a Foreign Language (TOEFL); successful completion of ELS 112—English for Academic Purposes; or an IELTS score of 6.5 or higher.
-Each student should request that his or her score be sent directly to the Southern's Office of Graduate Admissions (Code 3662).
+Each student should request that his or her score be sent directly to the Southern's School of Graduate and Professional Studies (Code 3662).
 TOEFL scores are valid only for two years from expected date of acceptance.

 Applicants who wish to begin graduate studies must submit all credentials required by the International Student Services by April 1 for the fall semester and October 1 for the spring semester.
 Applicants transferring from a college or university within the U.S. must submit their application and International Student Profile Form by July 1 for the fall semester and by November 1 for the spring semester.

 Permanent Residents must provide a copy of their Permanent Resident card.